Charles Smith (basketball coach): Coaching career

 Smith, by 2019, had won the district title 28 times, including a streak of 19 consecutive titles that ended in 2014.
 By that point, he had led Peabody to the Top 28 18 times, while having never lost in the first round of the state playoffs.
-He has won nine state championships as a head coach – 1991, 2000, 2004, 2007, 2010, 2012, 2017, 2020, and 2024 – and compiled undefeated 41–0 records in 2004 and 2010, with him being named the ESPN National Coach of the Year in the latter season while both of those teams placed highly in the national rankings.
+He has won ten state championships as a head coach – 1991, 2000, 2004, 2007, 2010, 2012, 2017, 2020, 2024, and 2026 – and compiled undefeated 41–0 records in 2004 and 2010, with him being named the ESPN National Coach of the Year in the latter season while both of those teams placed highly in the national rankings.
 He is a five-time recipient of the Louisiana Sports Writers Association (LSWA) Coach of the Year award, and in 2020, he served as a head coach at the McDonald's All-American Game.

 By 2024, Smith had compiled a record of 1,204–214, being fourth all-time in high school basketball history for wins.
 He has coached over 60 players that received college scholarships, and over 70 that played college basketball, including his son, Kedric, and grandson, Jacoby, both of whom played at the NCAA Division I level.
 As head coach, he has coached one person who has played in the NBA, Markel Brown.
 Smith wrote a book on his life, Legendary Coach Charles Smith: In My Footsteps, and a documentary was produced about his time at Peabody, called Chasing 1,000 Wins.
 He was inducted into the Louisiana Sports Hall of Fame in 2019.
 In 2024, he was inducted into the Naismith Memorial Basketball Hall of Fame, only the sixth high school coach ever to receive the honor.
 He was inducted in his first year of consideration.